wolfgangunger/aws-ipv6/README.md

 Loadbalancer for EC2 instance
 can be called by R53 Recordset A Alias
 RDS with IPv6 working
+no Elastic Beanstalk example, not supported, see CFN

 ## cdk
 first IPv6 Dual Stack VPC created
 DualStack IPv6 VPC with 2 public and 2 private Subnets
 No NAT
 IGW and EgressOnly IGW and routes
-no furthter EC2, RDS or Fargate examples yet, since funcionality will work the same way as for CFN and terraform examples
+no further EC2, RDS or Fargate examples yet, since funcionality will work the same way as for CFN and terraform examples

 ## references
 https://docs.aws.amazon.com/vpc/latest/userguide/aws-ipv6-support.html